Landowner statements and the threat to town and village greens in Wales

-The notice of challenge to use of a green must be published on the commons registration authority’s website for at least 60 days and posted at or near at least one entry point to the land for the same period.
-However, if the site notices are removed, there is no requirement to replace them, so people could easily be ignorant that their use was being challenged.
+The notice of challenge to use of a green must be published on the commons registration authority’s website for at least 60 days, and posted at or near at least one entry point to the land for the same period.
+However, if the site notices are removed, there is no requirement to replace them, so people could easily not know that their use was being challenged.

 The landowner must deposit a further statement and map within 20 years.

-Clearly you should gather evidence of use and submit an application to register land before the landowner deposits a statement, otherwise you will have little time in which to do this.
+You should gather evidence of use and submit an application to register land which the public has used as of right for 20+ years before the landowner deposits a statement, otherwise you will have little time in which to do this.

 Town or Village Green claimants preparation for and participation in public inquiries